sauhir/c64-weight-tracker/readme.md

 # Weight Tracker 64
 A Commodore 64 program to track your weight.
+Written in ANSI-C for the CC65 compiler.

 The program is still heavily under construction.
 The basic functionality is as follows: You can list existing entries by month and input new entries.